silvershop/silvershop-core/README.md

 You can view various configuration options in the 'example_config.php' file.

-WARNING: do not copy and paste entire configuration example file without first understanding each line, otherwise the system may not work as documented.
+*WARNING:* do not copy and paste entire configuration example file without first understanding each line, otherwise the system may not work as documented.
 In other words, only copy the lines which you need and understand.

-When running dev/build/ add: ?updatepayment=1 to migrate payment data from 2.3 to 2.4 style (currency db field to money db field).
+## Migrating

+Visit [yoursite]/dev/tasks/ShopMigrationTask to migrate your database to work properly.
+Make sure you take a database backup, as perfect results aren't guaranteed.